rminelli/einstein.kb/README.md

 **Change the environment configuration file .env, with the access credentials for the database and your preferred private key**

-_Don't forget to create your database locally!_
+:heavy_exclamation_mark: _Don't forget to install and create your database locally!
+(PostgreSQL and MongoDB)_

 ```bash
 # Clone this repository